-Step #7: After placing your order, you should see this:
+Step #7: After placing your order, you should be prompted to login to your Dreamhost webpanel.

-You can click "Continue to Your Web Panel" to login to Dreamhost.

-Step #8: On the left hand side of your Dreamhost webpanel, click "Manage Domains".
+Step #8: On the left hand side of your Dreamhost webpanel, click Domains → Manage Domains.
 You should see your new website there - hurrah!

 If you didn't already install WordPress during the setup process, you can do so by going to Domains -> One Click Installs: